amazon-ion/ion-docs/docs.md

 [ANTLR grammar][3]

-This grammar formally covers (most) of the text format.
+This grammar formally covers the text Ion format.

 ---

 [Binary format][2]

-This document covers the binary format of Ion.
+This document covers the binary Ion format.

 ---

 [Symbols][8]

 This document defines the various concepts and data structures related to symbol management.
-Amazon Ion symbols are critical to the notation’s performance and space-efficiency.
+Amazon Ion symbols are critical to the binary format performance and space-efficiency.

 ---